-Our science program offers courses in physics, chemistry, biology, life sciences, and earth sciences.
+Our science program offers courses in physics, chemistry, biology, life sciences, anatomy, phisiology, earth science, botany and zoology.
 In all of these courses, students learn to apply the principles of investigation and experimentation.
 Many science courses are elective (but required for admission to public and private colleges).
 All students are required to study biology and life sciences.
 In this program, students learn principles of physiology, cell biology, genetics, ecology, and evolution.
 To read more about the California standards for biology/life sciences, physics, chemistry, and earth sciences, visit the CDE's Web site.